Skip to main content

 Tatcha The Serum Stick

 The foundation stayed put.
 No smearing.
 No patchiness.
 The dry spots absorbed the squalane and the tightness disappeared.
+Despite expecting a solid balm format to disturb makeup, the squalane melted and absorbed without moving a single pixel of coverage — a result that genuinely surprised us after years of assuming midday touch-ups required starting over.
 Two hours later, the treated areas still felt comfortable while untreated spots had tightened again.
 The head-to-head on one face was convincing.

 It is not perfect over every makeup formula.
 Heavy powder foundations can shift slightly.
 But over liquid, cream, and most tinted moisturizers, the application is surprisingly clean.